-Effective January 1, 2018, in order for the Claims Administrator to provide a full and fair review of your disability claim and appeal, before the Plan makes a final decision on appeal, you must be affirmatively provided any new or additional evidence considered by the Claims Administrator, and any new or additional rationale on which the denial is based.
+In order for the Claims Administrator to provide a full and fair review of your disability claim and appeal, before the Plan makes a final decision on appeal, you must be affirmatively provided any new or additional evidence considered by the Claims Administrator, and any new or additional rationale on which the denial is based.
 Not only must the new evidence or rationale be provided as soon as possible, but you must receive it in enough time ahead of the final decision to have a reasonable opportunity to respond to it.